 With an eclectic musical palate and crafty compositional technique to match, Nabors’ music draws from combinations of Jazz Funk, R&B, and Gospel with the modern flair of contemporary classical music.
 This interesting blend of sound worlds is one that continues to craft his unique musical voice.

 A charming southern upbringing exposed Nabors to many deep-rooted musical ideals, many of which are rooted in spirituality; one of the main principles that inspires Nabors’ music.
-Much of his music deals with new reflections on the human condition, including subjects such as musical psychology–how music plays a psychological role in shaping the perception of a society and how this can be used as a tool to inspire conversations on controversial subjects such as prejudice, racism, and bigotry.
+Much of his music deals with new reflections on life, nature, and the human condition.
+This includes how music plays a psychological role in shaping the perception of a society, and how this can be used as a tool to inspire conversations on subjects such as prejudice, racism, and bigotry.
 As a pianist, he is proficient in many styles and plays in several groups, functioning as a church musician, keyboardist in a R&B/Neo Soul band, and classical artist.
 Having a hand in several genres plays a large role in the type of sound spaces that Nabors creates.
 It has also broadened his creative/technical facility in realizing his compositional ideas.

 He was named the 2018-19 Composer-in-Residence with the Castle of Our Skins organization in Boston, MA; a 2019 composer fellow in the American Composer’s Orchestra Earshot program with the Detroit Symphony Orchestra; a 2019 composer fellow with the Nashville Symphony Orchestra’s Composer Lab; and 2019 cycle five grand prize winner of the Rapido!
 National Composition Contest by judges Robert Spano, Jennifer Higdon, and Michael Gandolfi.
 Nabors is also a 2020 Fulbright scholarship recipient to Sydney, Australia, studying with composer Carl Vine at the Sydney Conservatorium of Music.